pskrillz/Realtime-English-To-Any-Language-Subtitle-Generator/SETUP_GUIDE.md

 ### Conference Calls
 1. Set VB-Cable as microphone in your meeting app
 2. Start the translator
-3. Speak in English, see Farsi subtitles
+3. Speak in English, see translated subtitles

 ## 🔄 Advanced Features